 - Nobody Dies: Ichi is accidentally doing this in chapter 109.

 - The Arrival: Aliens are causing global warming in order to kill off humans and make the planet more comfortable for their kind.
+When confronted, one of them points out that humans are doing the same exact thing, only much slower.
+The aliens are simply speeding up the process.

 - The Genesis Device was first featured in Star Trek II: The Wrath of Khan.
 In Star Trek III: The Search for Spock the Klingons expressed concern that it would be used for Hostile Terraforming.
 An interesting twist here is that, due to the relatively human-like physiology of most Star Trek aliens, the terraformed planet would still for the most part be habitable to the original inhabitants... it's just that the ones who are actually on the planet when it is terraformed would be used as raw materials for the terraforming transformation.